Field mixing in a thermal medium: A quantum master equation approach: Summary of results and conclusions

 The phenomena revealed in this article, such as induced condensate, medium-induced coherence and quantum beats, are qualitatively general and independent of particular coupling operators or degrees of freedom in the medium.
 The quantitative form of the QNMs and the magnitudes of various effects clearly rely on particular models and parameters.

 It is not difficult to see that the method introduced in this study can be easily extended for the mixing of $N$ (more than two) (pseudo-)scalar fields.
 The difference is that field indices will go from $1$ to $N$ and the discussion of mass degeneracy will be more complicated.
 Other potential extensions may include generalizing this method for direct mixing and/or fermionic fields.
 This may pave a way to study neutrino mixing in the mass basis, where the weak interaction vertices feature flavor off-diagonal terms after diagonalizing a mass matrix in the free part of the Lagrangian.
 It may complement the study of neutrinos in a medium using kinetic or Boltzman equations \cite{Kainulainen2024-js,Kainulainen:2023khg} or quantum optical master equation \cite{PhysRevD.101.056004}.
 We expect many phenomena found in this study to be common in other field mixing scenarios, such as thermalization, emergence of long-lived medium-induced coherence, and quantum beats.
 Robust consequence of field mixing may yield novel phenomena and observational signatures worth of studying.
 Among other further questions to be studied in future are the issues of renormalizability.
 In particular, counter terms introduced to renormalize divergences in off-diagonal elements of the self-energy may lead to direct mixing terms in the bare Lagrangian.
 These aspects can only be studied model by model as the renormalization depends on the specific forms of coupling operators.
+Another interesting question may be what if we include other types of couplings in the bare Lagrangian, such as a cubic self-interaction $\phi^3$, which may result in different timescales for coherence and thermalization.
 Interesting as they are, we leave these questions for future research.